MMcClure11/cards/notes.md

 A tuple is like an array, but each index has a very special meaning, to the developers that wrote it For example, in our deal method
 Enum.split(deck, hand_size) -> { [My hand], [The rest of the cards] }
-My had will always be at index 0, and the rest of the cards will always be at index 1
+My hand will always be at index 0, and the rest of the cards will always be at index 1

+3/27/21
+Pattern Matching: Elixir's replacement for variable assignment { hand, rest_of_deck } = Cards.deal(deck, 5)
+  Elixir notices that we have a tuple on the left and right, because the data structure and number of elements exactly match for both sides, it knows to assign that variable name
+  We create a mirror structure and number of elements for Elixir to pattern match against Pattern Matching is used anytime the = sign is used